JoaoNetoNLC/nlc-backend-test/README.md

 ## To do

+Let's divide the challenge into two parts, in the first part you have to maintain existing code while in the second part you will have to build the logic from scratch, if you have difficulty solving one part or another of the challenge, as you you solve the challenges, mark the checkboxes with an.

+### first part: fixing bugs

 The project in question is based on the architecture of our real project, when looking at the code you will notice that it is a resource called User and it is a Restfull application (or at least it should).
 The system is incomplete by nature so you have the opportunity to prove your knowledge by fixing errors.
 I will leave below some implementations that you need to do, but I will leave some errors without comments so that you can correct them without having to say what the error is.
 A priori what you need to do is:

 - [ ]  The user's delete method is not working, you need to identify the reason and fix it;